uTox/uTox/docs/BUILD.md

 make install
 ```

-> In order to build the binary with debug symbols (e.g. for debugging with gdb) you should append the `-DCMAKE_BUILD_TYPE=Debug` option to the `cmake ..` command above.
+> To build the binary with debug symbols (e.g. for debugging with gdb) you should append the `-DCMAKE_BUILD_TYPE=Debug` option to the `cmake ..` command above.
 >
-> In that case you may also want to set the env variable  `ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer`  for the address sanitizer (ASAN) to show nicer stack traces.
+> In that case you want to set the env variable  `ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer`  for the address sanitizer (ASAN) to show nicer stack traces.
 > See <http://clang.llvm.org/docs/AddressSanitizer.html#symbolizing-the-reports> for more details.